boostorg/leaf/doc/whitepaper.md

 ### 4.2.
 Communicating an error code, logging other relevant information

 This approach offers the simplicity of communicating just an error code, but it is usable in higher-level libraries.
-If a low-level function reports a failure, we log any relevant information we have, then return an error code to the caller, and the process repeats until an *error-handling* function is reached.
+If a low-level function reports a failure, we log any relevant information we have, then return an error code to the caller, and the process repeats until an *error handling* function is reached.
 Alternatively, the logging may be done as a matter of routine, not only in case a failure is detected.

 There are several problems with this approach: